Lee-JaeWon/Multi-Robot-Collision-Avoidance-with-VO/README.md

 ## Limitation
 This algorithm may require sufficient space.
 In the narrow space, robots can collide with the wall.<br>
 This is because the result of VO(velocity vector) may not follow Path Planning.<br><br>
-If dynamic object detection is also performed through LiDAR, human interaction is possible, but this is a different problem.
+If dynamic object detection is also performed through LiDAR, human interaction is possible, but this is a different problem.<br><br>
+It may be a classical method, and in the ROS1, Local Path Planning is performed in another method.

 ## Reference
 * [MengGuo : RVO for Multi-agent Systems](https://github.com/MengGuo/RVO_Py_MAS)<br>